Welcome to My Own Backyard

 Getting There: Alight at Bukit Bintang Station along the MRT Sungai Buloh/ Kajang Line or Bukit Bintang Monorail Station.
-You can also get here by the free Blue, Purple and Green GoKL City Buses and KL Hop-On Hop-Off bus and alight at Bukit Bintang Stop.
+You can also get here by the free Blue, Purple, and Green GoKL City Buses and KL Hop-On Hop-Off bus and alight at Bukit Bintang Stop.

-From any of the bus or train station, walk toward Lot 10 shopping mall and cross to the opposite side of the road in front of McDonald’s.
+From any of the bus or train stations, walk toward Lot 10 shopping mall and cross to the opposite side of the road in front of McDonald’s.
 Continue walking, make a right turn when you see the KFC restaurant and this beautiful street art are just around the corner (Still lost?
 Here’s the address: 62 Changkat Bukit Bintang).

 12. View the National Palace